 ZTE cut almost no corners on this budget device

-While ZTE might not be the world's most recognizable smartphone brand, the ZMax Pro is a sign that this might be changing soon.
+While ZTE might not be the world's most recognizable smartphone brand, the Max XL is a sign that it knows how to make a good, affordable product.

-Somehow, this 6-inch device is just around $200 and comes packed with a fingerprint sensor, 32GB of storage, a microSD card slot, and enough power to handle medium-sized loads of gaming and multi-tasking.
+Somehow, this 6-inch device is just around $130 and comes packed with a fingerprint sensor, 16GB of storage, a microSD card slot, and enough power to handle medium-sized loads of gaming and multi-tasking.

 XA Ultra marks the spot

 Weight: 201g | Dimensions: 162 x 79 x 8.3mm | OS: Android 6.0.1 | Screen size: 6-inch | Resolution: 1,920 x 1,080 | CPU: Octa-core | RAM: 3GB | Storage: 16GB w/ microSD | Battery: 2,700mAh | Rear camera: 21.5MP | Front camera: 16MP

 Considering its relatively low $300 (£299) price, the Sony Xperia XA Ultra is a rather brazen phone for being mid-range.
 It’s powerful enough to handle everyday tasks and its looks show that you’re definitely getting your dollar’s worth here in that regard.

 Although this phone is short on surprises, the competent front-facing camera feels like a unique trait, and one that we hope comes back in the future.
 You’d think this sort of feature would be a better fit in Sony’s flagship product, but it’s good to see the company innovating in the mid-range sector.